-- 20% payment upon satisfactory delivery of the final TE Inception Report and approval by the Commissioning Unit - 40% payment upon satisfactory delivery of the draft TE report to the Commissioning Unit - 40% payment upon satisfactory delivery of the final TE report and approval by the Commissioning Unit and RTA (via signatures on the TE Report Clearance Form) and delivery of completed TE Audit Trail
+- 20% payment upon satisfactory delivery of the final TE Inception Report and approval by • the Commissioning Unit - 40% payment upon satisfactory delivery of the draft TE report to the Commissioning Unit - 40% payment upon satisfactory delivery of the final TE report and approval by the • Commissioning Unit and RTA (via signatures on the TE Report Clearance Form) and delivery of completed TE Audit Trail

-Criteria for issuing the final payment of 40%3:
+Criteria for issuing the final payment of 40%:

-3 The Commissioning Unit is obligated to issue payments to the TE team as soon as the terms under the ToR are fulfilled.
+&lt;sup>3 The Commissioning Unit is obligated to issue payments to the TE team as soon as the terms under the ToR are fulfilled.
 If there is an ongoing discussion regarding the quality and completeness of the final deliverables that cannot be resolved between the Commissioning Unit and the TE team, the Regional M&E Advisor and Vertical Fund Directorate will be consulted.
-If needed, the Commissioning Unit's senior management, Procurement Services Unit and Legal Support Office will be notified as well so that a decision can be made about whether or not to withhold payment of any amounts that may be due to the evaluator(s), suspend TE ToR for GEF-Financed Projects - Standard Template - June 2020 14
+If needed, the TE ToR for GEF-Financed Projects - Standard Template - June 2020 15